aceynk/ConsoleMacros/README.md

 Name the file (before the file extension) the name you want the macro to have.
 For example, ``this_macro.txt`` will register a macro with the name ``this_macro``.

-And these commands will run sequentially.
+These commands will run sequentially.
 You can also run a macro from another macro (but be careful to avoid infinite loops!).

 ### Register via Content Patcher